-The topic of multilingual U.S. presidents, beginning with Martin Van Buren was the eighth President (1837-41) of the United States.
+The topic of multilingual U.S. presidents, beginning with Martin Van Buren who was the eighth President (1837-41) of the United States.
 He is the only President whose first language was not English.
 It was Dutch.

-U.S. Presidents who spoke French include: John Adams, Thomas Jefferson, James Monroe, John Quincy Adams, Theodore Roosevelt, and Franklin D. Roosevelt.
+Multilingual U.S. presidents who spoke French include: John Adams, Thomas Jefferson, James Monroe, John Quincy Adams, Theodore Roosevelt, and Franklin D. Roosevelt.